Sygic/sygic-maps-kit-ios/README.md

 pod 'SygicMapsKit'
 ```

+### Bitcode

+Unfortunately SygicMaps framework dose not support bitcode yet.
+In the meantime you have to disable bitcode in your application as well, or use [post_install script][samplePodfile] in podfile to disable bitcode in all targets.

+### Permissions

+If you would like to use location based features from framework, please make sure your application Information Property List Key (Info.plist) contains necessary permission keys ([NSLocationWhenInUseUsageDescription][LocationInUse] or [NSLocationAlwaysAndWhenInUseUsageDescription][LocationAllways])

 ## Help

 First read the [Wiki][MapsKitWiki] page, then try to search on [Stackoverflow][SygicMobileSDKiOS] or visit the GitHub [issues][MapsKitIssues] page.